Data - Agriculture

 - Every ten years, a full scope survey is carried out in the form of an agricultural census.

 - The Agricultural Census 2010 took place in EU Member States.
-The results are published in the Eurostat public database and are also available at EU level and at country level in Statistics Explained: Agricultural census 2010
+The results are published in the Eurostat public database.

 - Every 2 or 3 years, between the censuses, sample surveys are carried out.

-- The results of the sample survey carried out in 2013 are available in the Eurostat public database and in the Statistics Explained article: Farm structure survey 2013 - main results
+- The results of the sample survey carried out in 2013 are available in the Eurostat public database.

 This domain contains data on the plantations of seven species of fruit trees: dessert apples, dessert pears, peaches, apricots, oranges, lemons and small-fruited citrus fruits; certain information is also available on cooking apples and cooking pears.
 The results referring to the characteristics of these species are: age classes, density and varieties, which are recorded per country and production zone.

 Structure of vineyards

 This database contains the results of surveys of areas under vines (basic, every 10 years, and intermediate, annually) carried out by Member States with at least 500 ha under vines in the open air (Germany, Greece, France, Italy, Luxembourg, Portugal, Spain, Austria and - for 2015 - the United Kingdom) in accordance with Council Regulation (EEC) No 357/79 of February 1979.
 The aim is to assess the situation and developments in the grape-growing sector in the European Union.

 The agricultural accounts, a satellite to national accounts, show detailed results of the income generated by agricultural activities over a given accounting period.
 Values for output, input, gross value added, subsidies and taxes are available in current and constant prices.
 Furthermore, indices for the developments are shown.
 One of the main indicators is the real net value added at factor cost (Factor income) of agriculture per total annual work unit.
 Data are published in December (1st estimate for the year n), March (2nd estimate for the year n-1) and November (final data for the year n-1).